Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence: Extended overview of our approach

 We give an overview describing all the main ideas of the paper, but skipping formal proofs of correctness and only introducing terms and technical constructions through simplified examples.
 Everything needed to prove our results will be introduced independently in later sections.

 \paragraph{Bottleneck distance.} The input data in topological data analysis often takes the form of a filtration $(X_s)_{s\geq 0}$ of simplicial complexes.
+In this overview section, we denote by $n$ the number of simplices of the simplicial complex~-- the meaning of $n$ will be slightly different in the technical part of the paper, but this change does not affect any of the stated complexity bounds.
 Applying homology in some degree to the complexes and inclusion maps, one gets a $1$-parameter \emph{persistence module}, to which one can associate a barcode, which is a multiset of intervals (i.e., \emph{bars}) of the form $[b,d)$.
 Intuitively, each bar represents a homological feature that is born at $b$ and dies at $d$.
 Given two such persistence modules, one would like to say something about how similar they are, which is usually done by comparing their barcodes.

 We consider two barcodes $B_1$ and $B_2$ as close if $B_1$ can be transformed into $B_2$ by changing all endpoints of bars in $B_1$ by a small value.
 More concretely, consider a real value $\lambda\geq 0$ and consider all barcodes that arise from $B_1$ by shifting both endpoints of every bar by at most $\lambda$ to the left or right.
 In particular, a bar of length $\leq 2\lambda$ can be transformed to an empty interval, and thus removed.
 Likewise, any bar of length $\leq 2\lambda$ can be created by conceptually inserting an empty interval $[c,c)$ in $B_1$, and shifting the left endpoint to the left and the right endpoint to the right.
 The \emph{bottleneck distance} of $B_1$ and $B_2$ is the smallest $\lambda$ such that $B_2$ can be obtained from $B_1$ by such a $\lambda$-perturbation.